AMICI-dev/AMICI/documentation/MATLAB.md

     amiwrap(modelname,'example_model_syms',dir,o2flag)

-Here modelname should be a string defining the modelname, dir should be a string containing the path to the directory in which simulation files should be placed and `o2flag` is a flag indicating whether second order sensitivities should also be compiled.
+Here `modelname` should be a string defining the name of the model, `dir` should be a string containing the path to the directory in which simulation files should be placed and `o2flag` is a flag indicating whether second order sensitivities should also be compiled.
-The user should make sure that the previously defined function 'example_model_syms' is in the user path.
-Alternatively, the user can also call the function 'example_model_syms'
+The user should make sure that the previously defined function `'example_model_syms'` is in the user path.
+Alternatively, the user can also call the function `'example_model_syms'`

     [model] = example_model_syms()